youshengithub/AttentionNet/README.md

-export shows part of data.
+export shows part of eye prediction data.

 Images is the data for experiment.